 Nevertheless, because they are only a declaration of the fountain, and not the fountain itself, therefore they are not to be esteemed the principal ground of all truth and knowledge, nor yet the adequate primary rule of faith and manners.
 Yet because they give a true and faithful testimony of the first foundation, they are and may be esteemed a secondary rule, subordinate to the Spirit, from which they have all their excellency and certainty; for as by the inward testimony of the Spirit we do alone truly know them, so they testify, that the Spirit is that guide by which the saints are led into all truth: therefore, according to the scriptures, the Spirit is the first and principal leader.
 And seeing we do therefore receive and believe the scriptures, because they proceeded from the Spirit; therefore also the Spirit is more originally and principally the rule.

-For Barclay, the Spirit of the Living Christ is the primary or principle source of our faith.
+For Barclay, the Spirit of the Living Christ is the primary or principal source of our faith.
 As Conservative Friends, this differentiates us from other Christians.
 To make a very generalized statement to illustrate this, for the Roman Catholics and other Orthodox groups, Christ went to heaven and left behind an institution the Church as having primary authority on earth.
-For the Protestants, Christ went heaven and left a book, the Bible, behind which is the primary source of authority of earth.
-For present day Conservative Friends, like the early Friends, Christ is an ever-present reality to be experienced as the Living Presence among us and the foundation on which we build our faith.
+For the Protestants, Christ went to heaven and left a book, the Bible, behind which is the primary source of authority on earth.
+For present-day Conservative Friends, like the early Friends, Christ is an ever-present reality to be experienced as the Living Presence among us and the foundation on which we build our faith.

 The Bible Among Conservative Friends